 When driving out to the lighthouse we met this Skippy by the side of the road.
 He was massive and happy to let us film him have a good scratch

-And perhaps some passing whales if you are there at the right time.
+And perhaps see some passing whales playing in the ocean if you are there at the right time (June to November).

 German interments imprisoned here during World War II had the best views of anyone in South West Rocks or any gaol in the world.

 The building is slowly being restored, but for now you can wander through the historic, roofless structure, see a few kangas jumping around, and admire the views and the gorgeous structure of the gaol.

 4. Enjoy Coastal Nature Walks